 Change the Filter

 In most cases, the biggest influence on your air conditioner’s efficiency (or lack thereof) is the filter.
 The filter has an important job; it removes allergens and dirt from the air, keeping the unit’s inner-workings cleaner.
-When a filter is clogged and dirty, those particles get into the unit and diminish its capacity to work efficiently.
+When a filter is clogged and dirty, particles get into the unit.
+This diminishes the unit’s capacity to work efficiently.
 The evaporator coil slowly takes in more dirt, which impairs its ability to absorb heat and release cool air.
 When you replace a clogged filter, it can lower your air conditioner’s energy consumption by 5 to 15 percent and lead to cheaper energy bills each month.

-Most filters are located along the return duct in a wall or ceiling, though some filters are placed within a furnace or in the air conditioning unit.
+The return duct in a wall or ceiling typically houses AC filters.
+However sometimes the filter is in a furnace or in the air conditioning unit.
 Find your air conditioning unit’s filter and make sure to replace it regularly.
-In some cases, you can save even more by using a reusable filter that can be cleaned rather than replaced.
+In some cases, you can save money with a reusable filter that you can clean rather than replaced.
 Your filter should be replaced or cleaned about once a month during seasons of the year when you are running your A/C on a regular basis.
 If your filter is subject to dusty conditions or you have furry pets, your filters may need to be replaced or cleaned more frequently.

 Keep Coils Clear